-An RMD is the minimum amount of money you must withdraw from a tax-deferred retirement plan and pay ordinary income taxes on after you reach age 70.5.
-The IRS defines age 70.5 as six calendar months following your 70th birthday.
+An RMD is the minimum amount of money you must withdraw from a tax-deferred retirement plan and pay ordinary income taxes on after you reach age 72 (or 70.5 if you were born before July 1, 1949).
 Once you reach this milestone, you generally must take an RMD each year by December 31.
-We’ll explain the exceptions and how to calculate RMD.
+We’ll explain the exceptions and how to calculate RMDs.
 But first, let’s see what types of plans require RMDs and which don’t.
 RMDs apply to the following retirement plans:

 - Traditional IRAs

 - SIMPLE IRAs

 However, RMDs don’t apply to Roth IRAs, because contributions to these accounts are with after-tax dollars.
 That said, RMDs do apply to inherited IRAs.